Cut Gem Bespoke Gems

 Pink Sapphire - Brilliant Pear Gemstone

-Design by Jeff Graham -vid
+Design by Jeff Graham - video

 Padparadscha Sapphire Pair - 'Rexy Flexy'